 - Trading Assistant, Barclays Capital

-Throughout the course, students have access to a bespoke careers programme, to prepare them for internships and graduate level work.
-This includes workshops on job hunting and applications as well as employer events to facilitate networks and help students to explore their options.
+Throughout the course, students have access to an annual QM Careers and Enterprise Centre programme, to prepare them for internships and graduate level work.
+This includes employer led workshops on job applications and interviews as well as over 90 employer events to facilitate networks and help students to explore their options.

-Opportunities for work experience are substantial given Queen Mary’s location between Canary Wharf, the City and the Olympic Village.
-Students are encouraged to build their work experience throughout their period of study through, for example, our QM Projects work experience scheme, QM Temps job agency, Experience Works events and QMSU Provide volunteering services.
-Over 800 vacancies are available to browse on the QM JobOnline vacancy site.
+Opportunities for work experience are substantial given Queen Mary’s location close to the business and finance hubs of Canary Wharf, the City and the Olympic Village.
+Students are encouraged to build their work experience throughout their period of study, through, for example, our QProjects work experience scheme, our QRecruit internships and temporary work hub, the part time work Experience Works event and QMSU Provide volunteering services.
+Over 1400 vacancies are available to browse on the QM JobOnline vacancy site.

 Name: Shaonee Shome